 But with so many types of crypto wallets out there, it can be difficult to decide on which combination of attributes makes the most sense for your personal crypto usage style.
 Ahead we will break down the different types of wallets available today, which should help you make a more informed decision.

-What is a crypto wallet and how does it work?
+What is a crypto wallet?
+How do crypto wallets work?

 The purpose of a crypto wallet is to allow users to interact with the blockchain, either using software or a specialized hardware device.
 The name wallet is perhaps a bit of a misnomer, considering they aren’t actually used to hold cryptocurrency.
 Instead, wallets serve as an intermediary between a user and their holdings, which “live” on the blockchain.